iPhone Not Sending Pictures to Android? (Try This Fix First!)

 To restart your iPhone, follow the steps below.

-• If you own an iPhone SE (2nd generation), 8, 7, or 6, press and hold the side button until you see the power off slider.
+• If you own an iPhone SE (2nd generation), 8, 7, or 6, press and hold the Side button until you see the power off slider.

 • For iPhone SE (1st generation), 5, or earlier, press and hold the top button until the power off slider appears.